 READ ALSO: A Guide to las Coloradas, Yucatan

-If you love all things pink, or just want to marvel at the wonder of nature, then be sure to take the time out of your vacation to visit both of these stunning landscapes, possibly the most unique Tulum day trip you can take.
+If you love all things pink, or just want to marvel at the wonder of nature, be sure to visit both of these stunning landscapes.
+It’s possibly the most unique Tulum day trip you can take.

-➤ Otherwise, if driving isn’t an option or you wanna save yourself the hassle, check out the Las Coloradas and Rio Lagartos tour, which includes a visit to both locations, and transportation from Tulum. ➥ BOOK IT HERE
+▶️ If driving isn’t an option or you wanna save yourself the hassle, check out the Tour Las Coloradas & Rio Lagartos only from Tulum.
+It includes a visit to both destinations, with a knowledgeable guide to give you insights about the pink salt lakes and the local ecosystem.
+Plus, you’ll enjoy an ancient Mayan bath and lunch!
+BOOK IT HERE

 Have Fun at Xcaret